RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 You may repeat these steps to make as many placers as you want.
 At least two are recommended - one for each side.

-You may also sync the player group with one of the placers to randomize the starting position.

 <br>
 </details>